College of Natural & Social SciencesPosition:

 Los Angeles, CA 90032-8221

 To ensure consideration, applicants should submit all application materials by September 1, 2016.
-The search is open until filled and will automatically close on December 10, 2016 if not filled.
+The search is open until filled.

 Note: The person holding this position is considered a "mandated reporter" under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.